kvasdopil/ui-gen/README.md

 2. **Click Again to Create**: Click on empty space again (when no screen is selected) to show the new screen form
 3. **Enter Prompt**: A floating form will appear at the click location with a "What you want to create" input field
 4. **Create Screen**: Enter your prompt and click the "Create" button - a new screen will be created at that location and start generating immediately
-5. **Cancel**: Click outside the form to cancel (your input will be preserved for the next attempt)
+5. **Cancel**: Click outside the form or select any screen to cancel (your input will be preserved for the next attempt)
 6. **Positioning**: Each new screen is positioned absolutely at the location where you clicked, allowing you to organize screens spatially

 ### Navigating Multiple Screens

 1. **Panning**: Press and drag on empty space to pan around the viewport
 2. **Zooming**: Use your mouse wheel to zoom in/out (10% to 100% scale)
-3. **Selecting Screens**: Click any screen to select it and view its prompt panel
+3. **Selecting Screens**: Click any screen to select it and view its prompt panel (this will also close the new screen form if it's open)
 4. **Dragging Screens**: Click and drag unselected screens to reposition them; panning is automatically disabled during screen drag
 5. **Visual Feedback**: Selected screens display a 2px blue border and appear on top; unselected screens show a grab cursor
 6. **Deselecting**: Click on empty space to deselect the current screen